Search

 Buy SRECs?

-In Illinois (as well as a few other states) there is a dedicated marketplace for this.
+In Illinois (as well as a few other states) there is a dedicated marketplace for the sale and purchase of renewable energy credits.
 To protect Illinois’ long-term energy supply and its natural environment, the Illinois Power Agency (IPA), on behalf of Illinois utilities, is tasked with meeting a goal of 40% renewable-sourced energy by 2030.
 This % requirement is known as a state Renewable Portfolio Standard or RPS.
 Most states in the nation today have an RPS.

 The value of each SREC has been determined by the State on a set schedule, in blocks of decreasing value.
 The sooner the consumer has a signed purchase agreement the more likely they are to obtain a contract for the higher value SRECs.